iamkanishka/iamkanishka/README.md

 ### Hi there, Kanishka Naik here 👋

 I am Kanishka Naik.
-I have 5+ years Crafting innovative solutions and pushing the boundaries of technology, I am a seasoned software developer with 4+ years of diverse experience across the tech stack.
+I have 5+ years Crafting innovative solutions and pushing the boundaries of technology, I am a seasoned software developer with diverse experience across the tech stack.
 My expertise spans a wide array of technologies including <br />
 <b>Frontend Development:</b> Proficient in HTML, CSS, JavaScript, and
 TypeScript, with a deep understanding of modern framework Angular, <br />